ObamaCare Facts 2015 – We Tell you the Facts, Not The Talking Points

 By the end of 2014, about 6.5 million people enrolled in a health plan on ObamaCare’s Health Insurance Marketplace HealthCare.Gov.
 This included 4.5 million renewals and auto-renewals in addition to the 2 million new enrollments.

-• By the end of open enrollment 2015, an estimated 11.4 million were enrolled in state and federal marketplaces.
-10 million more were covered through Medicaid and CHIP, with 3 million able to stay on their parents’ plan.
+• By the end of open enrollment 2015, an estimated 11.7 million were enrolled in state and federal marketplaces.
+10.8 million more were covered through Medicaid and CHIP and 5.7 million able to stay on their parents’ plan.
 Many more were covered through employers who expanded coverage under the ACA and on private plans outside of the marketplace.

 • A new January 2015 report by the Commonwealth Fund shows a reduction in the number of uninsured Americans and an increase in affordability and access to care under the Affordable Care Act.
 In some cases, numbers are the lowest they’ve been since 2001, especially for low-income and young people.
 This means less Americans are putting off care or struggling with medical debt.

 • 8.2 million seniors have saved more than $11.5 billion on their prescription drugs since 2010 – an average of $1,407 per beneficiary.

 • The ACA’s provisions have helped save $19.2 billion in fraud – about a $10 million increase from the five years before that.